flayner2/TaIGa/README.md

 ## Handling Missing TaxID/Corrected Names:

 TaIGa has a certain command line optional argument (flag), the '-c' option.
-This will enable TaIGa's name correcting function, so TaIGa will search for an organism's TaxID without trying to correct its name.
+This will enable TaIGa's name correcting function, so TaIGa will search for an organism's TaxID after trying to correct its name.
 Why isn't this enabled by default?

 First of all, when you run TaIGa for a large list of organisms, there's a good chance you'll get a 'TaIGa_missing' file, probably with a decent number of organisms missing information.
 Why is it so?
 Well, most of it has to do with Entrez and Taxonomy